 The first step should be to sand the area.
 This creates a surface for paint to adhere to.
 Apply the primer so that paint will last.
 Primer also prevents paint from bleeding through.
 Then, paint the topcoat.
 A brush or spray works best on any chair.

-After this is done, you are ready to apply paint to the top.
+After this is done, you are ready to apply paint to the top and really change the color.

 Use The Right Paint For the Proper Surface